klincke/MicroWineBar/README.md

 ## Usage

-open terminal and move into the MicroWineBar directory and type `python microwinebar.py` , in case of several python versions one can also try `python3 microwinebar.py`
+open terminal and move into the MicroWineBar directory and type `python microwinebar.py` or `./microwinebar.py` , in case of several python versions one can also try `python3 microwinebar.py`